Skip to content

 cd TEMPLATE_NAME

-# 4. Configure environment variables.
+# 4. Configure environment variables (if not done during setup).

-dr dotenv
+dr dotenv setup

 Running your application